Simple Supper Friday: Slow Cooker Apricot Chicken

 - Cook on low for 5-6 hours or on high for 3-4.

 - When done, shred the chicken with two forks and mix together.

-- Serve atop vegetable of choice (kale, squash, etc.).
+- Serve atop vegetable of choice (kale, winter squash, etc.).
 I used mashed butternut squash.

 Yields: 4-5 servings